 In Japan, there is a practice called Hanami; it’s a yearly celebration of enjoying the arrival of the cherry and plum blossoms.
 People take walks and observe the transient beauty of the flowers springing to life all around them.

 But you don’t need to be in Japan to partake.
 Why not enjoy your daily exercise with a bit of added Zen by scoping out the delicate flowers that herald that spring is finally here.

-Blackthorn generally grows in woodlands and hedgerows, and can be identified by the fact that the snowy flowers have bloomed before the leaves.
+Blackthorn generally grows in woodlands and hedgerows and can be identified because the snowy flowers have bloomed before the leaves.

 Look for its darker anthers (the parts where the pollen is made) and the presence of leaves when the blossom is in full bloom.
 This highly scented blossom starts to show in hedgerows from April.

 Hailing from East Asia, the stunning cherry blossom tree flowers from late March through to May, depending on how cold or mild the weather has been.

 One of the best places to see cherry blossoms is at Batsford Arboretum & Garden Centre in the Cotswolds or the RHS Garden Rosemoor in Devon.

 Plum blossom also looks very similar to blackthorn but can be identified by looking at the sepals (the green buds where the petals came from).
 If they are folded back, it is a plum blossom and if they lay flat on the back of the petals, its a blackthorn.
 Look out for the pretty little flowers from the middle of March to the middle of May.

 The blossom trail through the Vale of Evesham in Worcestershire has a fantastic example of plum blossom.